-- What will this treatment realistically do for me?
-Sometimes doctors and cosmetic surgeons open medical spas as an adjunct to their practice, so they can sell more services.
-You may give more credence to a doctor's recommendations than to those of an esthetician who offers similar, but lesser, treatments (like microdermabrasion or laser treatments.
+Sometimes doctors and cosmetic surgeons open medical spas as an adjunct to their practice (basically, so they can sell more services).
+And some clients may give more credence to a doctor's recommendations than to those of an esthetician who offers similar, but lesser, treatments (like microdermabrasion or laser facial treatments).
 Don't lose your critical judgment just because a doctor is recommending a treatment.
 Ask to view their success stories and make sure they back up their guaranteed work.